chancee-ldn/swiftpress/README.md

 ## Notes

 The default is to export sensible European dates `(dd MM yyyy)`.
 You can override this by writing a custom date function in the `Post` struct.

+## License

+Swiftpress is licensed under a BSD-3-clause license.
+See LICENSE for details.